android/app-bundle-samples/PlayCoreKtx/README.markdown

 The sample app is a "flashlight" app that lets you light up the screen with a yellow background.
 You can also pick a color for the flashlight from a photo, by using the camera.

+The photo color picker is an on-demand module, and will be installed only after the user clicks on the floating action button.

+In-app reviews are triggered only after the user selects a color from a photo, and then turns the flashlight off.

+Pay attention to the requirements for testing the in-app reviews dialog as described [here](https://developer.android.com/guide/playcore/in-app-review/test).
+Notably, the user must have downloaded the app from Play Store, which means you need to change the sample's `applicationId` and upload it to Play Console, and the user must not have reviewed the app previously.

 ## Implementation
 The app is designed to show how to use the respective Play Core APIs using by using the Play Core KTX artifact, which provides coroutine (`suspend` and `Flow`) versions of all Play Core APIs.